Retrieving data with Perl DBI DBD::ODBC

 }

-A better solution is the following:
+A better solution is to use the following:

 my @row; # row data